Månadsvis arkiv: juli 2018

 The Artist 22E Pro as our Editors’ Choice for interactive pen displays, thanks in part to the 22E Pro’s improved LED-backlit display and wide-aspect ratio, but mainly because there’s still nothing quite like a XP-Pen Artist display.

 If someone was to ask me “what’s the best cheap graphics tablet in the world?”
 I would say “I don’t know for sure…but the XP-Pen Artist 22E Pro comes pretty darn close!”

 Technically I suppose it’s not really a graphics tablet, but more of a hybrid drawing pad, canvas, computer and art studio all rolled into one.
 Whatever it is, it’s stonkingly good!

 The XP-Pen Artist 22E Pro 21.5 inch is a state-of-the-art sophisticated piece of equipment designed to maximize your productivity and make creating digital art easier.
-Boasting a large display, pen-tilt recognition, and proficient levels of pen-pressure sensitivity, the Artist 22E Pro is designed with the user experience in mind.
-With intuitive ExpressKeys and Touch Strips for easy shortcuts and multi-touch gestures to view your images from all angles, it’s a powerhouse in the industry.
+Boasting a large display, proficient levels of pen-pressure sensitivity, the Artist 22E Pro is designed with the user experience in mind.
+With intuitive ExpressKeys for easy shortcuts , IPS Screen allow you to view your images from all angles, it’s a powerhouse in the industry.